 The coverage of 2014 Medicare Part D plans will vary between the different plan options offered by various insurance companies.
 Each Part D plan has its formulary, or list of covered drugs, and each will place medications into different “tiers” in the formularies, which will affect how much they will cost.
 Generic drugs are generally placed in lower tiers, and drugs in lower tiers will generally cost less than those in higher tiers, which may include brand-name drugs.
 2014 Part D plans may enforce coverage rules before it pays for its share of eligible medications, such as requiring prior authorization or step therapy before covering a drug.

-In 2014, you can continue to get your prescription drugs from either eligible local pharmacies or through mail-order pharmacies.
+In 2014, you can continue to get your prescription drugs best online casino from either eligible local pharmacies or through mail-order pharmacies.
 In the past, Part D plans were not making sure that some beneficiaries still wanted or needed a drug before automatic refill systems sent them through the mail.
 Starting in January 2014, the government is encouraging 2014 Medicare Part D plans to get your consent for a new or refill prescription before each delivery, except in cases when you actively request the prescription.
 Make sure to communicate with your drug plan so that the delivery of your medication orders is not delayed.
 Keep in mind that this does not affect reminder programs where you pick up prescriptions in-person or at long-term care pharmacies.